 "We have been looking forward to this day for a long time," said Gwen Young, Dryden's associate director for management.

-"Though Dryden is known as the primary backup site for the space shuttle, the decade-old partnership with the AERO Institute has led to development of ways to inform and reach out to the public about Dryden's flight research work and its role in science missions, to inspire teachers and students in STEM subjects," she said.
+Dryden officials join employees from the center's education office and the AERO Institute to show off the new Educator Resource Center, one of two facilities rededicated in May.
+The other was the Exploration Gallery, located a few doors away at the AERO Institute in Palmdale.
+(NASA Photo / Tony Landis) "Though Dryden is known as the primary backup site for the space shuttle, the decade-old partnership with the AERO Institute has led to development of ways to inform and reach out to the public about Dryden's flight research work and its role in science missions, to inspire teachers and students in STEM subjects," she said.

 One example Young cited was the nearby Dryden Aircraft Operations Facility, or DAOF, which is the staging area for a number of NASA science missions involving aircraft.
 The Stratospheric Observatory for Infrared Astronomy, or SOFIA, carries the world's largest airborne infrared telescope in the rear of its fuselage.
 The SOFIA aircraft, a highly modified Boeing 747SP, recently completed a key milestone that set the stage for the first science missions, scheduled for fall.